Australia travel guide

 Driving on K’gari (Fraser Island)

-Following a number of serious accidents, all vehicles on K’gari (Fraser Island) must keep to a maximum speed of 80km per hour on beaches and 30km per hour in towns.
-4WD vehicles must have no more than 8 occupants (including the driver) and you must store all luggage inside the vehicle.
+Following a number of serious accidents, all vehicles on K’gari (Fraser Island) must not drive faster than 80km/h on beaches and 30km/h in towns.
+Four-wheel-drive vehicles must have no more than 8 occupants, including the driver.
+You must store all luggage inside the vehicle.

 Avoid driving at night and be aware of beach hazards like ditches created by the surf.
 K’gari is remote and emergency services can take many hours to reach an accident.
 Carry a well-stocked first-aid kit and personal medication as there is no pharmacy on the island.
-For more information on keeping safe in K’gari please see the Queensland Government’s parks and forests website.
+The Queensland government has more information on keeping safe in K’gari.

 Extreme weather and natural disasters

-Be aware of the risk of bushfires, especially at the height of the Australian summer (November to February).
-Bushfires can start and change direction with little or no notice.
+Be aware of the risk of bushfires, especially at the height of the Australian summer from November to February.
+Bushfires can start and change direction very suddenly.

-Australia regularly battles devastating bushfires across a number of regions during the summer season.
+Australia regularly battles devastating bushfires during the summer season.
 Previous fires resulted in the loss of lives and property with many residents advised to evacuate their homes.

 If you’re in or near an affected area, follow the advice of local authorities:

-Smoke from bush fires can cause poor air quality, which can provoke respiratory conditions.
-Smoke can accumulate many kilometres from a fire, including in urban areas and major cities.
-Most state and territory governments provide information on the monitoring of air quality and advice if you’re unable to avoid being in a smoke affected area:
+Bushfires can cause poor air quality and aggravate respiratory conditions.
+Smoke can accumulate far from a fire, including in urban areas and major cities.
+If you’re unable to avoid smoke affected areas, most state and territory governments monitor air quality and give advice:

 Flooding